-- 1. Faculty in consultation with and approval of their chairs/deans will file annual planning pages in January. - Faculty will outline the roles in which they anticipate being evaluated.
+- 1. Faculty in consultation with and approval of their chairs/deans will file annual plans in January. - Faculty will outline the roles in which they anticipate being most active.
 For example in a particular year a faculty member may emphasize, teaching and advising activities, professional development and university service.
-In another year the evaluation emphasis may shift to teaching and advising and scholarly and creative activity. - When the roles are determined faculty members will attach a percentage at which they want the roles to be weighted in their evaluations.
-The role percentages must fall within the ranges established by academic units.
+In another year the emphasis may shift to teaching and advising and scholarly and creative activity. - When the roles are determined faculty members will attach the percentage of their workload that will be committed to each role within the percentages set by their academic units.
 For example, a college set its range for teaching and advising at 25-75%.
 The faculty may elect to set 65% teaching and advising as their goal for activity in that role.
-Role percentages set by faculty must total 100%. - Because the work of faculty in universities is fluid and varied from college to college it is possible that under some special circumstances a faculty member may be able to negotiate evaluative criteria outside of the ranges with the mutual agreement of the faculty member, the chair and the dean. - If circumstances merit and with the mutual consent of faculty members and their supervisors, annual plans may be amended during the course of the evaluation year. - Over a number of years faculty may need to vary their activities in all roles in order to meet Greenbook and contractual obligations.
-That is, faculty may not repeatedly set teaching and advising at 90% and expect to meet promotion and tenure guidelines that require research and scholarly activity and service.
+Role percentages set by faculty must total 100%.